 Have a Nose at Doors Open Scotland

-Doors Open Scotland is a nation-wide event which allows plebs like us to see behind normally closed doors.
+Doors Open Scotland is a nationwide event that allows people like us to see behind normally closed doors.

-Regions have a set date in September where old and new buildings are open to the public and free to visit.
+Regions have a set date in September when old and new buildings are open to the public and free to visit.

 Scottish International Storytelling Festival